 Preserving land for farms and community gardens, developing new ways of farming organically and regeneratively, buying local food, and developing local food processing are all part creating food security.

 The area is rich with farmers that grow local vegetables and fruit, eggs, and meat.
-Several farmers are experimenting with growing wheat, and the valley is a center for permaculture including no-til and forest gardening.
-The Farmers’ Cooperative Exchange offers farm and gardening supplies.
+Several farmers are experimenting with growing wheat, and the valley is a center for permaculture including no-till and forest gardening.
+CISA (Community Involved in Sustaining Agriculture) is a great website to start your search for local food.
+The Farmers Cooperative Exchange offers farm and gardening supplies.

-In Greenfield: We have numerous outlets for locally-grown food, as well as a Town Farm, two Community Gardens and many farmers!
+In Greenfield: We have numerous outlets for locally-grown food, as well as a Town Farm, Community Gardens and many farmers.

 Several restaurants specialize in offering dishes made with locally-produced vegetables, meat and more.